1 888 370 6765

 Tokyo

-Our tour of Tokyo continues this morning at the Imperial Palace, surrounded by moats and ramparts and home of the Imperial Family.
-Here we visit the East Gardens, part of the innermost circle of defense of the historic Edo Castle that once stood here.
+Our tour of Tokyo continues this morning at the Imperial Palace, surrounded by moats and ramparts and home of the Japanese Imperial Family.
+Here we visit the East Gardens, part of the innermost circle of defense of the historic Edo Castle that housed the Tokugawa shogunate from the 17th to mid-19th centuries.
 We continue on to the Buddhist Asakusa Kannon, Tokyo’s oldest temple (c.
 645 CE), and the adjacent Nakamise shopping arcade, dating to the 17th century.
-Lastly, we visit the Tokyo National Museum, housing an extensive collection of art and antiquities from Japan and other Asian countries.
-This afternoon is free for independent exploration; lunch and dinner are on our own in this city with endless dining options.
+Lastly, we visit the Tokyo National Museum, one of Japan's most extensive museums, housing a vast collection of art and antiquities from Japan and other Asian countries.
+This afternoon is free for independent exploration.
+We are at leisure for both lunch and dinner on our own today, and the choices are endless.
+Tokyo of course features excellent sushi and traditional Japanese cuisine, while also housing world-class French, Italian, Cantonese, and Thai offerings, as well as endless low-key, grab-and-go options.
+Your tour director will be happy to pass along restaurant suggestions.

-Our tour of Tokyo continues this morning at the Imperial Palace, surrounded by moats and ramparts and home of the Imperial Family.
-Here we visit the East Gardens, part of the innermost circle of defense of the historic Edo Castle that once stood here.
+Our tour of Tokyo continues this morning at the Imperial Palace, surrounded by moats and ramparts and home of the Japanese Imperial Family.
+Here we visit the East Gardens, part of the innermost circle of defense of the historic Edo Castle that housed the Tokugawa shogunate from the 17th to mid-19th centuries.
 We continue on to the Buddhist Asakusa Kannon, Tokyo’s oldest temple (c.
 645 CE), and the adjacent Nakamise shopping arcade, dating to the 17th century.
-Lastly, we visit the Tokyo National Museum, housing an extensive collection of art and antiquities from Japan and other Asian countries.
-This afternoon is free for independent exploration; lunch and dinner are on our own in this city with endless dining options.
+Lastly, we visit the Tokyo National Museum, one of Japan's most extensive museums, housing a vast collection of art and antiquities from Japan and other Asian countries.
+This afternoon is free for independent exploration.
+We are at leisure for both lunch and dinner on our own today, and the choices are endless.
+Tokyo of course features excellent sushi and traditional Japanese cuisine, while also housing world-class French, Italian, Cantonese, and Thai offerings, as well as endless low-key, grab-and-go options.
+Your tour director will be happy to pass along restaurant suggestions.

 5